-You have the choice and convenience of filling maintenance prescriptions for up to a 90-day supply at the mail order copay, either through the Express Scripts Pharmacy or at a CVS Pharmacy.
+You have the choice and convenience of filling maintenance prescriptions for up to a 90-day supply through mail order or at a CVS Pharmacy.

-The Express Scripts Pharmacy is a convenient option for prescription drugs that you take on a regular basis for conditions such as asthma, diabetes, high blood pressure and high cholesterol.
-Your prescriptions are filled and conveniently sent to you in a plain, weather-resistant pouch for privacy and protection.
-They are delivered directly to your home or to another location that you prefer.
+The CVS Mail Service Pharmacy is a convenient option for prescription drugs that you take on a regular basis for conditions such as asthma, diabetes, high blood pressure, and high cholesterol.
+Your prescriptions are filled and conveniently delivered directly to your home or to another location that you prefer.

 CVS Pharmacy is another option for getting your 90-day maintenance medications for the same copay amount as mail order.
-Prescriptions can be filled at a CVS Pharmacy locations across the country.
+Prescriptions can be filled at a CVS Pharmacy location across the country.